Friday, February 26, 2016

 At our school, using the Lucy Calkins' writing UOS, has helped our students to see themselves as authors.
 This is the underlying idea in each session- students as authors.
 When you talk to children as authors they begin to see their favorite writers as peers and try to recreate their favorite conventions.
 Here you see a student who wanted to imitate his favorite non-fiction books.
 So he wrote a fact about dolphins on each page and added an illustration to match.

-During our read alouds we have developed a routine of examining the texts to identify features that interest us-like the speech bubbles of Mo Willems books or the side page previewing in Jan Brett's "The Mitten".
+identify features that interest us-like the speech bubbles of Mo Willems books or the side page previewing in Jan Brett's "The Mitten".
 The more our students integrate their favorite ideas the more they take ownership of their writing.

 Question 2: How do you honor approximations?